Graydon House

-The Graydon House is a historic residence in Greenville, Alabama.
+The Graydon House is a historic residence in Greenville, Alabama, United States.
 The house was built in 1909, and typifies the southern Alabama vernacular house, with a hip roof and wrap-around porch.
 A gabled dormer is centered on the façade, and the porch has slender columns with elaborate brackets.
 Decorative woodwork continues inside, including Queen Anne fireplace mantels.

 The house was listed on the National Register of Historic Places in 1986.